edgexfoundry/edgex-docs/docs_src/design/legacy-requirements/device-service.md

 #### Driver section

-This section is for driver-specific options.
+This section is for options specific to the protocol driver.
 Any configuration specified here will be passed to the driver implementation during initialization.

 ## Push Events